yiw0104/yiw0104.github.io/_portfolio/portfolio-4.md

 The studio program is a rethink on how public spaces and in buildings are planned and connected; and the notion of mobility addressed in a compact city.

 The studio would map half a square kilometer of a city and strategize an urban planning model that consider:
-1. usability,
+1. usability
-2. diversity,
+2. diversity
-3. connectivity and mobility,
+3. connectivity and mobility
-4. sustainability (technology, social and environmental), including
+4. sustainability (technology, social and environmental)
-5. program mix/optimization within buildings, between building and public open spaces.

 The first part (3 weeks) of the studio is research, forum and developing a planning model at group level.
 The latter part which is individual effort translates the planning ambition into design narrative.